Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 19. San Diego Day Trips

-Address: San Diego and La Jolla, California
+Address: San Diego and La Jolla

-Visitors to Ramona, California will also enjoy day trips to nearby San Diego or La Jolla such as one of the local amusement parks, horseback riding, Balboa Park, specialty interest tours, a day coastal tour, an adult flight experience, or one of the educational zoos.
+Visitors to Ramona, California, will also enjoy day trips to nearby San Diego or La Jolla, such as one of the local amusement parks, horseback riding, Balboa Park, specialty interest tours, a day coastal tour, an adult flight experience, or one of the educational zoos.

-The San Diego Explorer Pass offers a great value if you’d like to enjoy several of these attractions during your visit.
+The San Diego Explorer Pass offers great value if you’d like to enjoy several of these attractions during your visit.
 A San Diego walking tour with outdoor attractions, food, and shopping can also provide a great way to enjoy the local culture.

 San Diego and La Jolla offer visitors a chance to design a custom tour adventure.
 You can build family tours, adult tours, or a mix of both!
-Enjoy a beer tasting tour and adult brewery, a visit to Del Mar Beach, local farmers markets, the Iron Mountain hiking trails, and adult food and beverage stops.
+Enjoy a beer-tasting tour and adult brewery, a visit to Del Mar Beach, local farmers markets, the Iron Mountain hiking trails, and adult food and beverage stops.

-Visitors can also enjoy a variety of nightlife water activities, wildlife viewing, one of the diverse park experiences, or a chance to take in the Balboa Park culture.
+Visitors can also enjoy a variety of nightlife, water activities, wildlife viewing, one of the diverse park experiences, or a chance to take in the Balboa Park culture.

 See Related: Northern California vs Southern California

-Getting Around Ramona, California
+How to Get Around Ramona, California

 By Bus or Train